csesoc/projects-constitution/constitution.md

                     Extraordinary General Meeting; and
             5.5.1.6 Constitutional changes passed at an Annual or Extraordinary General Meeting will not take effect until ratified by Arc.
-            5.5.1.7 The Secretary shall send the agenda for the meeting, to all those required to attend, no later than two (2) business days prior to the meeting.
+            5.5.1.7 The Administration Officer shall send the agenda for the meeting, to all those required to attend, no later than two (2) business days prior to the meeting.

 # 6 FINANCE